-1. Analyze Determine and describe or use relation- ships between variables or objects in mathematical situations; use proportional reasoning (fourth grade); decompose geometric figures to simplify solving a problem; draw the net of a given unfa- miliar solid; visualize transformations of three-dimensional figures; compare and match different representations of the same data (fourth grade); and make valid inferences from given information.
-2. Generalize Extend the domain to which the result of mathematical thinking and problem solving is applicable by restating results in more general and more widely appli- cable terms.
-3. Synthesize/ Integrate Combine (various) mathematical proce- dures to establish results, and combine results to produce a further result.
-Make connections between different elements of knowledge and related representa- tions, and make linkages between related mathematical ideas.
-4. Justify Provide a justification for the truth or falsity of a statement by reference to mathematical results or properties.
-5. Solve Non-routine Problems Solve problems set in mathematical or real life contexts where target students are unlikely to have encountered closely similar items, and apply mathematical procedures in unfamiliar or complex con- texts.
-Use geometric properties to solve non-routine problems.
+1 Analyze Determine, describe, or use relationships between variables or objects in mathematical situations, and make valid inferences from given information.
+2 Generalize/ Specialize Extend the domain to which the result of mathematical thinking and problem solving is applicable by restating results in more general and more widely applicable terms.
+3 Integrate/ Synthesize Make connections between different elements of knowledge and related representations, and make linkages between related mathematical ideas.
+Combine mathematical facts, concepts, and procedures to establish results, and combine results to produce a further result.
+4 Justify Provide a justification by reference to known mathematical results or properties.
+5 Solve Non-routine Problems Solve problems set in mathematical or real life contexts where students are unlikely to have encountered closely similar items, and apply mathematical facts, concepts, and procedures in unfamiliar or complex contexts.